Worlds Collide (tour): Production

 After the successive reschedules due to the pandemic, the tour was allowed to occur on November and December 2022.
 It was decided that Within Temptation and Evanescence would take turns on which band would play first each night.

 The stage setting of both bands were also different.
 Within Temptation presented a stage with a fantasy and futuristic ambience.
 It contained a large mechanical sculpture at the center, which depicted the face of a creature.
 The piece was a central element of the concert, as the sculpture moved and came apart at certain parts of the show.
 During the song "Angels", lead vocalist Sharon den Adel sang atop of the sculpture, lifted by an elevator, with flaming wings projected behind her.
 It was the same face which appeared in their music video of "The Purge", but on a bigger scale.
 For the song "All I Need", den Adel was suspended again, this time performing the song sitting on a swing in the form of a ring and within a circle of lights.
 The band also made use of screen projections, fog machines and pyrotechnics.

-Evanecescence presented a different stage lighting set, with a minimal and more concrete stage decoration, which focused on the band members performances.
+Evanescence presented a different stage lighting set, with a minimal and more concrete stage decoration, which focused on the band members performances.
 Platforms with stairs were disposed around the stage.
 At the back, a triangle-shaped screen on a pyramid-like backdrop projected different images and effects for each song.
 During certain moments of the concert, a grand piano emerged from the floor at the center of the stage, on which Amy Lee sat and played songs such as "Far From Heaven" and "My Immortal".